unweave/unweave-v1/README.md

 ### Why?

-While there's great dev tools for normal software development, machine learning often doesn't get the same amount of love.
-Although there's a lot of great open-source tools for ML, they often require a lot of setup and configuration.
+Machine learning has seen incredible growth over the last few years.
+Unfortunately, tooling for ML hasn't caught up yet.
+Although there are a lot of great open-source tools for ML, they often require endless YAML-file tweaking to setup and configure.
 You shouldn't have to manually configure VPCs and IAM policies just for some extra compute crunch.

 The goal of Unweave is use the best in class open-source tools and make them "just work" for the entire ML lifecycle.